MichaelStott/tech-squawks/web/content/aws/overview/services.md

 weight: 5
 ---

 AWS cloud resources are available through _services_, APIs accessible through the _AWS console_ or programtically.
-As an introduction, common service categories and offerings are briefly explored here.
+As an introduction, common service categories and offerings are briefly explored here.[^1]

 {{% notice info %}}
 Service offerings and pricing may differ between regions.
 This should be taken into account when designing cloud applications.
 A complete listing of AWS services by region is available [here](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)